For NEFT donations:

 - Community reintegration programs

-- 18 sensitization sessions with 125+ stakeholders including government and administrative officials, staffs, healthcare providers, and caregivers from SAAs.
+- Conducted 7 sensitization sessions with 75+ stakeholders including government and administrative officials, healthcare providers, caregivers and staff from 6 SAAs.

-- 16 screening camps where 126+ children were assessed, 104+ children identified for rehab support and 13+ children for inclusive care.
+- Conducted 5 screening camps where 25 children were identified for rehab support and 13+ children for inclusive care.

 “ROOTS is an innovative initiative taken up by GoK in association with PACT India to ensure that all special need children will also get family care and protection through legal adoption.
 ROOTS program is very helpful to give a supporting hand to the caregivers to do their best to nurture the special needs children.
 It is also very useful to convert the SAAs to be completely special needs children friendly in terms of infrastructure too.
 On the whole ROOTS Program leaves no stone unturned to achieve a happy family life for all the CNCP special needs children who are the most vulnerable in our society.
 ROOTS program must try to reach n serve all the CNCP special needs children soon.
 Best wishes to the entire ROOTS team.”Pallavi Akurathi (IAS), Director, KSICPS